Unboxed-Software/solana-course/content/serialize-instruction-data.md

 ![Screenshot of movie review frontend](../assets/movie-reviews-frontend.png)

-The public key for the Solana program we’ll use for this application is `CenYq6bDRB7p73EjsPEpiYN7uveyPUTdXkDkgUduboaN`.
+The public key of the Solana program we’ll use for this application is `CenYq6bDRB7p73EjsPEpiYN7uveyPUTdXkDkgUduboaN`.

 ### 1. Download the starter code